What you need to start Cross Stitching

 Here is my need-to-have list to begin your first cross-stitch project.

-Before you start cross-stitching, you will need to decide on a design.
-What do you like to cross-stitch?
-Do you want simple cartoons, funny sayings that make you smile every day or do you want a work of art adapted from the finest paintings that exists today.
-You can choose to get a standalone chart where you will have to get your own materials which is perfect if you already have leftover threads and fabric or you can get a kit that comes with everything you need to begin this exciting project.
+Before you start cross-stitching, decide on a design.
+Do you like simple cartoons, funny sayings, or intricate works of art adapted from famous paintings?
+You can opt for a standalone chart, where you’ll need to gather your own materials (great if you already have leftover threads and fabric), or you can get a kit that includes everything you need to start this exciting project.

-You will a needle to start a stitch.
-A fork or a chopstick won't do.
-There are a few different sizes to a tapestry needle.
-Here are the recommended sizes for the fabric count.
+You’ll need a needle to start stitching.
+A fork or a chopstick won’t do!
+Tapestry needles come in different sizes, and here are the recommended sizes for various fabric counts:

 Size 18: 6-count Aida